SymfonyCasts/api-platform/sfcasts/json-ld.md

 string, float, integer?
 Is it in US Dollars?
 Euro?
 Is it measured in cents?

 If you're a human... you *are* a human, right?
-A human can *usually* "infer" some meaning from the fields names *or* find some human-readable documentation to help learn *exactly* what each field represents.
+A human can *usually* "infer" some meaning from the field names *or* find some human-readable documentation to help learn *exactly* what each field represents.
 But, there's no way for a *machine* to understand *anything* about what these fields mean or their types.
 Even a *smart* algorithm could get confused!
 A field called `title` could be the "title" of